Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 Working in the AOD sector is both challenging and deeply fulfilling.
 You'll help people rebuild their lives, support families, and contribute to healthier, stronger communities.

-According to Jobs and Skills Australia, the demand for qualified AOD workers is rising as governments invest in prevention, early intervention, and rehabilitation programs nationwide.
+According to Jobs and Skills Australia, the demand for qualified AOD and community service workers is rising as governments invest in prevention, early intervention, and rehabilitation programs nationwide.

-The Australian Institute of Health and Welfare (AIHW) reports that more than one in 10 Australians aged 14 and over have used illicit drugs in the past year, highlighting the ongoing need for skilled professionals who can provide informed, compassionate care.
+The Australian Institute of Health and Welfare (AIHW) reports that a significant proportion of Australians aged 14 and over have used illicit drugs in the past year, highlighting the ongoing need for skilled professionals who can provide informed, compassionate care.

-💬 Did You Know?
-The AOD workforce has expanded significantly since 2020, driven by increased focus on integrated mental health and substance use support services.
+Did You Know?
+The AOD workforce has expanded in recent years, driven by an increased focus on integrated mental health and substance use support services.

 3. What Will You Learn During the Diploma?